Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Hey."
 Clara squatted down next to the crawlspace and gave Chuck Gifford a grin.
 "Redesigning my masterpiece?"

-"Nah, just...nngh...a few tweaks."
+"Nah, just... nngh... a few tweaks."
 Allison did something in the crawlspace that made a deep *clonk* sound.
 "There!
 Good.
 Just three more."

 "Dare I ask?"

 "With a bit of leverage, you can get the grav plating cable to tuck up under the framework here.
 Gives you just that bit more wiggle room."

 Clara considered it.
-"That’s...okay, I can see it, yeah."
+"That’s... okay, I can see it, yeah."

 "Might make the difference in an emergency," Allison shrugged.
 "I know, it’s kind of a small detail, but I found *Misfit* ran on small details, y’know?"